NamitaMalik/Realtime-Update-in-Angular2/README.md

 To avoid such a situation, we need to do something so that both the components show data consistently.
 But how?

-Well, it would not be wrong if I say, that **Angular2** has bought best of all the worlds together and the simple solution the above problem is **Observables**.
+Well, it would not be wrong if I say, that **Angular2** has bought best of all the worlds together and simple solution to the above problem is **Observables**.
 We know that
 **Observables** are being heavily used in **Angular2** just as **Promises** in **Angular 1.x**.
 But unlike **Promises**, **Observables** have much bigger role to play.
 Being based on the **Observer Pattern** they involve much more than extracting **success** and **error**.
 So, let's see some other useful stuff that **Observables** can do for us.